 If you own or manage a website, you know that there are a few key metrics that indicate success.
 And regardless of your industry or company goals, one metric is universal: traffic.

 The number of daily or monthly visitors your site receives is easy to measure, monitor, and report.
-It provides a simple way to look at your site’s growth over time, and can give you an idea of whether or not your online marketing efforts are working – right?
-Not necessarily.
+It provides a simple way to look at your site’s growth over time, and can give you an idea of whether your online marketing efforts are working – right?

 Website traffic is a simple metric on the surface, but unfortunately, there’s a little more to it than just counting visitors.
 Today, I’ll clear up a few common misconceptions about measuring and increasing website traffic.

 We’ve created over 1,100 stunning websites that help clients improve their site traffic by an average of 23%.

 #1 – Traffic is the most important metric for your site

 Perhaps the most common myth of all, many site owners believe that traffic is the most important metric for their website.
 However, the success of a site is based on much more than simply attracting a certain number of people.

 Instead of just looking at how many people come to your site, you need to take what they do when they get there into consideration.
 If the majority of your visitors view one page and immediately return to where they came from, or “bounce,” they aren’t doing anything for your business.

 So, let’s say you log into your Google Analytics account and take a look at your pageviews for the month:

 If you’re happy with the numbers, that’s great!